KEHANG/SCAN/README.md

 ### Acknowledgement:

-I've referred to [the issue][issue] mentioned above, and adopted its solution, which is to use the DAE output rather than to improve the visuality of β-VAE.
+I've referred to [the issue][issue] mentioned above, and adopted its solution, which is to use the DAE output rather the direct results of β-VAE to improve the visuality.

 ### Reference
 1. Original paper: [SCAN: Learning Hierarchical Compositional Visual Concepts, Higgins et al., ICLR 2018][SCAN]